 “We are proud of the firm’s continued commitment to pro bono work.
 Over the past year, our attorneys have contributed thousands of hours of service,” said Chairman Mark M. Katz.
 “I would like to congratulate those who are being recognized for their outstanding efforts and all of the firm’s attorneys and staff who continue to make public service a core commitment at Arent Fox.”

-Simultaneous receptions were held in Arent Fox’s Los Angeles, New York, San Francisco, and Washington, DC offices to announce that partners Arthur S. Beeman (San Francisco), Gerard Leval (Washington), Les Jacobowitz (New York), and counsel Joel T. Muchmore (San Francisco) received the Marc L. Fleischaker Award for notable work by partners and counsel.
+Simultaneous receptions were held in Arent Fox’s Los Angeles, New York, San Francisco, and Washington, DC offices to announce that partners Gerard Leval (Washington), and Les Jacobowitz (New York), received the Marc L. Fleischaker Award for notable work by partners and counsel.

 The Albert E. Arent Award for outstanding pro bono achievement by associates and staff went to associates Meghan S. Largent (Washington), Benjamin M. Lee (Washington), Sara T. Schneider (San Francisco), and George V. Utlik (New York), and paralegal Darren Cadiz (San Francisco).